kdgutier/esrnn_torch/README.md

 # Pytorch Implementation of the ES-RNN
 In this repository we coded a pytorch class for the ES-RNN algorithm proposed by Smyl, winning submission of the M4 Forecasting Competition.
-The class wraps fit and predict methods to facilitate interaction with Machine Learning pipelines.
+The class wraps fit and predict methods to facilitate interaction with Machine Learning pipelines. <br/>
+Contributions are welcome.

 ## Installation Prerequisites
 * numpy==1.16.1